 Interdependence and “stuckness”

 Anyone driving in a city during rush hour knows the term “gridlock.”
-Each car depends on every other vehicle to move, to break free of the “parking lot” highway.
+Each car depends on every other vehicle to move and break free of the “parking lot” highway.

-People and groups can also get gridlocked and cannot make progress due to conflicting forces, ideas, or emotions.
-In relationships, “emotional gridlock” describes a situation where unresolved emotional conflicts hinder productive communication and effective problem-solving.
+People and groups can also become gridlocked and make no progress due to conflicting forces, ideas, or emotions.
+In relationships, “emotional gridlock” describes a situation in which unresolved emotional conflicts hinder productive communication and effective problem-solving.

-While David Schnarch claims to have coined it, it likely emerged over time to succinctly capture the essence of these complex interpersonal and cognitive dynamics.
+While the late David Schnarch claims to have coined it, it likely emerged over time to succinctly capture the essence of these complex interpersonal and cognitive dynamics.

-In his theory, many partners collapse when faced with the pressure to hold on vs. give up their beliefs (self-validated intimacy).
+In his theory, many partners collapse when faced with the pressure to hold on to their beliefs rather than give up (self-validated intimacy).
 They lose their composure and instead argue aggressively for their position.
 Demanding your partner agree with you and adopt your perspective indicates poor self-definition (other-validated intimacy).

-This reliance on your partner for their approval creates an insistence that they must see things as you do, agree with your perspective, and validate the “rightness” of your beliefs.
+Relying on your partner for approval creates an insistence that they must see things as you do, agree with your perspective, and validate the “rightness” of your beliefs.
 He called this need for the other’s validation “a reflected sense of self.”

 He outlines common features of a gridlocked issue: